 Lawn darts are a more compact version of a bean bag toss.
 Jarts are lawn darts, too.
 This game is similar to a bean bag toss game in that you’re trying to toss the dart into a circle placed about 35′ apart.
 Of course, if you’re playing with children you can put the circles closer together.

 Be mindful that older versions of Jarts have metal points that aren’t ideal for young kids.

 Giant Wooden Yard Dice allow you to play your favorite dice games in your backyard in a funny, novel way.
 It’s one of the excellent outdoor games for families.

 You probably played kickball in elementary school as a kid.
 If you have a backyard big (and flat) enough or are at a stretch of beach with few other people, you may enjoy playing kickball again with your whole family.
-Its a ball game similar to baseball and the bases are included with the set.
+It’s a ball game similar to baseball—except the ball is kicked rather than thrown—and the bases are included with the set.

-Flickin’ Chicken is fun for the whole family.
+Flickin’ Chicken is a top pick for outdoor games for kids.
 The name, contents of four rubber chickens, a target disc, and a scorepad pretty much explain how the game works.
-Little ones usually think tossing a rubber chicken is hysterical but so will you.
+Little ones usually think tossing a rubber chicken is hysterical, but so will the whole family.

 A classic outdoor game in my husband’s mind, Trackball is great to play in a grassy backyard or especially at the beach whether you’re a kid or an adult.

 Each player holds a scoop-like Trackball racket, which is a little reminiscent of Jai alai.
 One player places the light hollow plastic ball in the scoop racket and tosses it to the other player standing many yards away.
 The scoop-like racket and the hollow plastic ball enable players of all ages to toss the ball far further than they might expect while also making the ball easier to catch.

 When the ball is tossed long distances, the way it can sway in the air with the wind may send you diving to the ground trying to catch it.